 Once you arrive at your destination, you’ll be asked to present your train ticket upon leaving the train station.
 Make sure to hang on to your ticket if you have a paper ticket.

 Lost your ticket?
 You can feign foreigner ignorance, though in 2016 I had some trouble getting out of the Bahawalpur train station without my ticket.
 In the end, I just gave the guy a piece of paper saying that it was the folded ticket, and walked away before he could say anything else.

 Pakistan train travel packing list

-In case you’re the list-type (we’re gradually realizing we need to embrace the list, or risk forgetting… well, everything), here’s a quick packing list to ensure your train journey goes as smoothly as possible.
+In case you’re list-oriented, here’s a quick packing list to ensure your train journey goes as smoothly as possible.

 - Hand sanitizer for the toilets

 - Bag or container for trash

 - Power bank for charging if/when power is out